Social Security Fairness Act signed into law

 Key Takeaways

-On September 25, Reps.
-Garret Graves (R-La.) and Abigail Spanberger (D-Va.) led a discharge petition for the bipartisan Social Security Fairness Act (H.R.
-82) which would repeal the Windfall Elimination Provision (WEP) that impacts the retirement benefits of certain public sector employees.
-Eliminating the WEP would give public employees access to their full social security benefits, putting an end to a reduction of benefits for 2.1 million county and state employees.
+On January 5, the bipartisan Social Security Fairness Act (H.R.
+82) was signed into law, repealing the the Windfall Elimination Provision (WEP) that impacts the retirement benefits of certain public sector employees.
+Eliminating the WEP gives public employees access to their full social security benefits, putting an end to a reduction of benefits for 2.1 million county and state employees.

 What to know about the Windfall Elimination Provision

-Counties urge the U.S. Congress to enact legislation reforming the WEP to make benefits fairer to individuals who split their careers between the private and public sector.
-NACo will continue to track the Social Security Fairness Act and WEP and keep members updated with any changes.
+Counties applaud the U.S. Congress for enacting H.R.
+82 to eliminate WEP and make benefits fairer to individuals who split their careers between the private and public sector.

 Advocacy